Best thing about Bovada:

 Some takeaways from the Vegas figures:

-2. The strip has the worst returns.
+2. The strip has the worst payouts.
 Downtown is a little better, but not by much.
-The Boulder Strip and North Las Vegas casinos have the best paybacks.
+The Boulder Strip and North Las Vegas casinos have the best payouts.

-In most jurisdictions, casinos are required by law to report their slot returns to the government, so that information is public.
-Below are the slot returns across the U.S., for 2017 and/or 2018, with some caveats:
+Just like in Vegas, casinos are required by law to report their slot payouts to the government, so that information is public.
+The exception is casinos in tribal lands, which don't report.
+Below are the slot payouts I researched across the U.S., for 2017 and/or 2018, with some caveats:

 2. My figures are the average for all denominations, but lower-denomination games tend to pay worse and higher-denomination tend to pay better.
 So expect to get worse odds than what's listed below when playing pennies or nickels, even after you've subtracted a point for VP being lumped in.

-Some areas report the returns for each individual casino separately.
+Some areas report the payouts for each individual casino separately.
 (Nevada isn't one of them.)
-For those areas, you can see the individual casino returns at American Casino Guide.
-However, even when returns are broken out for individual casinos, it's cold comfort, because they all suck.
+For those areas, you can see the individual casino payouts at American Casino Guide.
+However, even when payouts are broken out for individual casinos, it's cold comfort, because they all suck.

-Most states also prescribe minimum paybacks for the machines.
+Most states also prescribe minimum RTPs for the machines.
 I also included those in the table so you can see that they're all but irrelevant; most casinos blow way past the mandated minimum.

 As I write this, this is the only such table-ized data available anywhere on the whole Internet.
 You sure came to the right place, didn't you?